|

 steer that broke away from the herd.

-to spell it), the first half of the 1980s was
+the first half of the 1980s was

 rife with little Unix boxes aimed not only at technical users but also